$unix-magic --init

 A gateway to controlling the system

-The shell gets a prominent spot on the poster because it really is the center of how you use UNIX.
+The shell gets a prominent spot on the poster because it really is the center of how you use Unix.
 It’s the command-line interface where you type commands, launch programs, chain them together with pipes, and generally tell the system what to do.

 AWK

-A language designed for text processing.
+A small language built for text processing

 B